avcoder/unit03-lesson03/slides.md

 ---

 # Git Branching and Merging
-(30 min) What are branches?
-Why do we use them?

-- Demo `git`:  `branch` `checkout` `switch` `merge`
+(20 min) Make sure to run `git status` after each step to help visualize what's happening

-1. Create a new branch `git branch feature/ticket01/add-user-auth`
+1. Create a branch `git branch add-chapter-2`
-1. Switch to the new branch `git checkout feature/ticket01/add-user-auth` or use `switch`
+1. Switch to the newly created branch `git checkout add-chapter-2` or `git switch add-chapter-2`
-1. Make changes and commit on that branch
+1. Edit `index.html` by adding more to "Once upon a time..." and save it.
+1. At this point even though we could `git add .` or `git add index.html`, run `git add -p`
+   - What info is git conveying?
+What do those different options mean after "Stage this hunk"?
+   - Go ahead and press `y` then press enter, to stage our change
+1. Go ahead and commit our staged change `git commit -m "add next sentence"`
+1. (Confirm index.html does indeed contain your latest change before moving onto next step)
-1. Switch back to main branch `git checkout main` or `git switch main`
+1. Switch back to the main branch `git checkout main` or `git switch main`
+   - Does index.html still contain your changes?
+1. `git branch -a` shows a listing of all branches; Do you see your branch there?
-1. Merge changes `git merge feature/ticket01/add-user-auth`
+1. Let's merge that branch now via `git merge chapter-2`
+1. Discuss: What happened when the feature branch was merged?
+Why is branching important?

 <!--
 -->